ForgeRock/forgeops/charts/README.md

 ## Helm

 Helm charts can be found under the `charts` directory.
-Execute `helm --help` for more information on executing helm commands.
+Execute `helm --help` for more information on executing Helm commands.

-The `identity-platform` dirctory contains the identity-platform helm chart.
+The `identity-platform` directory contains the identity-platform Helm chart.

 ### Identity platform configuration

-When installing from a locally cloned git repository, it is recommended that one does not edit the default `values.yaml` as it is git managed.
+When installing from a locally cloned Git repository, it is recommended that one does not edit the default `values.yaml` as it is Git managed.
 However, the `values.yaml` file can be copied and then edited with desired configuration updates.  e.g. `cp values.yaml values-override.yaml`